 Minda has a duty of care to all clients.
 While your loved one may be fully vaccinated and has had a booster, the people they live and associate with at Minda may not be vaccinated or could have high-risk health conditions.
 More than 90% of clients have been vaccinated – but that means many are not and remain at risk of serious illness or death.

 As we watch infection numbers rise in the community, it is inevitable we will see increased cases of COVID in our clients and staff.
 We have been providing daily updates to SA Health and will continue to do so.
 Our team of internal contact tracers will continue to track exposures daily.

-We have sufficient staff to provide care to clients, despite the impact of staff who have tested positive or need to isolate f or a period of time because of a close contact potential exposure.
+We have sufficient staff to provide care to clients, despite the impact of staff who have tested positive or need to isolate for a period of time because of a close contact potential exposure.
 We continue to monitor the impact on staffing levels.
-Staff have been instructed to wear full PPE at all times when supporting clients as a proven first line of defence against transmission of the virus.
+Staff have been instructed to wear full PPE when supporting clients as a proven first line of defence against transmission of the virus.
 We are enormously grateful of our support staff commitment, with many of them working longer and additional shifts to ensure clients are well supported.

 We are continuing to follow all of the current COVID-19 guidelines as advised by SA Health.